 Once the assessment is in place then it is possible to undertake desktop updates.
 Costs for construction do fluctuate over time, this isn’t just due to inflation.
 Changes in Building Regulations can have a significant impact.
 In the last 10 years thermal and acoustic insulation requirements have become more demanding.
 This changes the way a building would now be built compared with 20 years ago and the costs increase in meeting these standards.

 The application of ‘averaging’ clauses is common.
-Dabinett have worked with several clients where the insurer has offered lesser cash settlements due to the sum insured being perceived as too low.
-In these circumstances Dabinett have carried out detailed assessments and negotiations with the insurer to secure higher payouts.
-However there is a limit to negotiation, although usually there is some merit in questioning the insurer.
+Dabinett has worked with several clients where the insurer has offered lesser cash settlements due to the sum insured being perceived as too low.
+In these circumstances, Dabinett has carried out detailed assessments and negotiations with the insurer to secure higher payouts.
+However, there is a limit to negotiation, although usually there is some merit in questioning the insurer.

-The best mitigation is to either have a one off assessment or request a desktop review to see if there is potential a building is under insured.
-If there is certainty the building insured at right level this avoids a simple risk.
+The best mitigation is to either have a one-off assessment or request a desktop review to see if there is potential a building is underinsured.
+If there is certainly the building insured at the right level this avoids a simple risk.

-On the face of it the reinstatement cost assessment is simple.
-However, the accurate assessment is dependent on knowledge the surveyors have.
-Dabinett’s strength is in experience, not least:
+On the face of it, the reinstatement cost assessment is simple.
+However, the accurate assessment is dependent on the knowledge the surveyors have.
+Our chartered surveyors’ strength is in their experience, not least:

-The key is to have an accurate building reinstatement cost assessment from the outset, or to have this reviewed as early as possible.
-If things go awry then speaking with us can help rescue the situation with careful negotiation.
+The key is to have an accurate building reinstatement cost assessment from the outset or to have this reviewed as early as possible.
+If things go awry then speaking with us can help rescue the situation as we can provide guidance and careful negotiation.

 Dabinett’s principal surveyors are all members of the Royal Institute of Chartered Surveyors (RICS).